 Check out area attractions such as shopping, antiquing along country roads, a 34-mile bike trail, wineries, microbreweries, casinos, a kids museum, marinas, horseback riding, lighthouses, and dune rides.
 Nearby tourist attractions include the Michigan Maritime Museum, South Haven Light, Chocolate Garden, and Van Buren State Park.

 We stayed at a premium patio site.
 It was a very nice, well-kept site.
 It had its own gas grill that they clean after every stay.
 The entire site was checked and cleaned every time.
 A ton of activities for the kids, but it was not annoying to people without kids.
 A lot of friendly employees constantly working.
 A quiet place to stay.
 Another bonus was that we were able to pick blueberries right in the campground – fun, and they were delicious.
-We camped at Covert / South Haven KOA Holiday in a Fifth Wheel. – via Campground Reviews
+We camped at Covert / South Haven KOA Holiday in a Fifth Wheel. – via RV LIFE Campgrounds

 7. Pictured Rocks National Lakeshore, Munising

 Check your big rig in at Pictured Rocks RV Park & Campground which offers full hook-ups near the national park.
 Spring and summer activities include boat tours, kayaking & canoeing, mountain biking, backpacking, underwater diving, swimming, mushrooming, ATV and ORV trails, golfing, boating, sandy beaches, and inland lake activities.